 "Over the past 25 years, South Korea-China relations have achieved extraordinary development in the economic sector, but their relations in the political and security sectors fell short of such development," Moon said, Korean news agency Yonhap reported.
 "I will work to develop South Korea-China relations in all other areas to put them on a par with the development in the economic sector, so the South Korea-China relations will not falter due to external factors."

 "A month ago they agreed to try to move forward but the THAAD issue is perceived by China as a threat to their own security, even more in fact than the threat of North Korea.
 That issue has not gone away.
-They have agreed to try to move beyond it, but since then there's been a certain hardening of the Chinese position once again to see that this will be carried out in deed, not just in words.
-What they've expected from South Korea is that Moon would not further extend the THAAD system, that South Korea would not join in any regional anti-missile defense system, and that there will be no tripartite military alliance between the US, South Korea and Japan," Bennett explained.
+They have agreed to try to move beyond it, but since then there's been a certain hardening of the Chinese position once again to see that this will be carried out indeed, not just in words.
+What they've expected from South Korea is that Moon would not further extend the THAAD system, that South Korea would not join in any regional anti-missile defence system, and that there will be no tripartite military alliance between the US, South Korea and Japan," Bennett explained.